MacaPecha/devsite-docs/guides/plugins/woocommerce/preferences.en.md

 >
 > Before setting up Pix as a payment method, remember to:
 >
-> - [Download the latest version](https://br.wordpress.org/plugins/woocommerce-mercadopago/#description) to update your Mercado Pago plugin.
+> - [Download the latest version](https://br.wordpress.org/plugins/woocommerce-mercadopago/#description) to update your Mercado Libre plugin.
-> - Register your key in Mercado Pago.
+> - Register your key in Mercado Libre.
 If this is not done, your customers will not be able to finalize the purchase.
 [See how to do it](https://www.mercadopago.com.br/stop/pix?url=https%3A%2F%2Fwww.mercadopago.com.br%2Fadmin-pix-keys%2Fmy-keys&authentication_mode=required).

 <span></span>
 ------------